 Yet in recent years, the economy has not been kind to the rock ‘n roll generation.
 One in six is now unemployed, and from 2000 to 2011, the average (mean) after-tax income of Americans age 45 to 54 (who are now in their 50s and early 60s) plunged by 13.3 percent.

 By that measure, the recession has hit them harder than other age groups except Americans aged 15 to 24.
 Over those years, this cohort should have been enjoying their peak earning years.
-But as the chart below reveals, they didn’t.
+But they didn’t.

 Even worse, the Wall Street Journal reports, “at an age when they should be generating peak … savings,” many have been raiding their retirement funds and “applying for early Social Security benefits.”
 Among median-income households headed by someone age 55 to 64, total savings and assets stand at just $87,200.
 In 2014, they will be the 50- to 64-year-olds struggling to scrape together $7,500 to $8,500 to purchase health insurance in the individual market.

 Of course, younger middle-class Americans also have watched their incomes slide, but time is on their side.
 They have many more years to recover.
 The problem for a jobless 60-year-old is that she won’t be able to make up for her losses unless she finds a higher-paying job – and that isn’t likely.